 IJEHSR follows Vancouver style of referencing, the referencing list for all types of articles must be set accordingly.

 Editorials are short, invited opinions from the author that discuss an issue of immediate importance to the community.
-Editorials should have fewer than 1000 words total, no abstract, a minimal number of references (definitely no more than 5), and no figures or tables (although they do have a photograph of the author as an illustration).
+Editorials should be no more than 1000 words total, a minimal number of references (definitely no more than 10), and preferably no figures or tables (only 1 from either of the two can be incorporated).
+Should not have more than 3 authors.

 Original Articles are the most common type of journal manuscripts.
 The structure of research article preferred by IJEHSR includes title, Structured Abstract (including background, methodology, results, and conclusion), Introduction, Keywords, Methods, Results, Discussion, Conclusion, Conflicts of interests, Acknowledgment, Funding Source & Reference section. (for specific study designs see also CONSORT, STROBE, MOOSE, STARD)